mutantstandard/forc/readme.md

 - I can't get consistent or usable metrics in vertical writing orientation.
 - Ligatures aren't supported yet.
 - VS16 support has not yet been implemented.
+- Currently doesn't have the code supporting iOS Configuration Profile output.

 ### Planned